OSGeo/PROJ/docs/source/geodesic.rst

 The PROJ.4 [wiki:man_geod geod] program can be used for great circle distances on an ellipsoid.
-As of proj verion 4.9.0, this uses a translation of GeographicLib::Geodesic (see below) into C.  The underlying geodesic calculation API is exposed as part of the PROJ.4 library (via the geodesic.h header).
+As of proj version 4.9.0, this uses a translation of GeographicLib::Geodesic (see below) into C.  The underlying geodesic calculation API is exposed as part of the PROJ.4 library (via the geodesic.h header).
 Prior to version 4.9.0, the algorithm documented here was used: